microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 * Create dedicated environments for test, development, and production for the Healthcare solutions, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
 * Create the dedicated environments for Healthcare in the same region
 * The production environment for Healthcare must be of type "production", while test and development environments should be of type "sandbox"
-* Limit high privilige access by using an AAD Security Group with PIM for admin access to the environments
+* Limit high privilege access by using an AAD Security Group with PIM for admin access to the environments
 * Create DLP policies to limit data flow between trusted MSFT connectors and 3rd party APIs, aligned with your organizational requirements
 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity
 * Limit creation of production and sandbox environments to only specific administrators